 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Offers for the Chase Freedom Flex℠ and Chase Freedom Rise® are not available through this site.
+Offers for the Citi Double Cash® Card and Chase Freedom Rise® are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

-If you're in the market to start building or rebuilding your credit, most credit card options lack benefits.
-However, a fairly new credit card from Chase — the Chase Freedom Rise® — offers cash-back rewards while helping you rebuild your credit.
+If you're in the market to start building or rebuilding your credit, most card options lack benefits.
+That's what helps make the Chase Freedom Rise® notable — it offers cash-back rewards while helping you rebuild your credit.

 Chase makes it relatively easy to apply for and get approved for the no-annual-fee Freedom Rise.
-You increase your chances for approval when you open a Chase checking or savings account with at least $250 in it.
+And you increase your chances for approval if you have a Chase checking or savings account with at least $250 in it.

 Here's what you need to know about the Freedom Rise.